International Science Prize on Peace and Ecology in the Anthropocene

 “Climate Change and Conflicts”

-The HGBS Science Prize comprises a certificate, a financial award of 3.000 € for, a visit to the award ceremony in Mosbach.
-The prize recipient is expected to give an acceptance speech presenting the approach and its key innovative ideas and results of this work.
+The HGBS Science Prize comprises a certificate, a financial award of 3.000 €, a visit to the award ceremony in Mosbach.
+The prize recipient is expected to give an acceptance speech of 30 minutes in English presenting the scientific approach and its key innovative ideas and results of this work.

 Imprint Legal Notice Flyer